Public transport in Frankfurt am Main: Trams

-There are 9 Tram lines, with trams arriving usually every 10 min.
+There are 10 tram lines, with trams usually running every 10 min.
 Many sections are served by two lines, combining to give a 5-minute frequency during rush-hour.

-The construction of underground railways in the last decade has resulted in the trams losing some of their importance to the city's transport infrastructure.
+The construction of the underground network since the 1960s has resulted in the trams losing some of their importance to the city's transport infrastructure.
 Despite this, two new sections have been constructed in recent years.
 It is now appreciated that trams are more attractive to the travelling public than buses and cheaper to build than underground railways.
 Therefore, neighbourhoods with medium transit usage are either currently served by tram routes or will be in future.